yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * a priori - translate to "from the former".
 Presupposed independent of experience; the reverse of a posteriori.
 Used in mathematics and logic to denote something that is known or postulated before a proof has been carried out.
 In philosophy, used to denote something is supposed without empirical evidence.
 In everyday speech, it denotes something occurring or being known before the event.
 * Alter Ego - tranlsates to "The other I".
 The term was coined in the 20th century, when psychologists discovered dissociative identity disorder.
 * Errare humanum est - To err is human.
 The author credited with this famous statement is Cicero, a Roman politician and lawyer.
 The full sentence, “errare humanum est, sed perseverare autem diabolicum” translates to "anyone can err, but only the fool persists in his fault".
+* Vincit qui se vincit. - He conquers who conquers himself.
+* Non ducor, duco. - I am not led, I lead.
+* Astra inclinant, sed non obligant. - The stars incline us, they do not bind us.
+It's essentially an one-line refutation of fatalism (the belief that all events are predetermined and therefore inevitable).
+The phrase means that while fate — whether determined by the stars, the gods or something else entirely — might nudge us in a certain direction, we are never forced in it.
+Free will exists, and the decision of what to do in any circumstance is ultimately our own.
+* ἢ τὰν ἢ ἐπὶ τᾶς - Aut cum scuto aut in scuto. - Either with shield or on shield.
+Essentially it means to not surrender, never give up.
+* Gladiator in arena consilium capit. - The gladiator is formulating his plan in the arena. - This one comes to us from the philosopher, statesman and dramatist Seneca the Younger.
+Put simply, if you wait to formulate your plan until you're about to enter battle, you are too late. (letter 22)